johnridesabike/acutis/docs/manual.md

 works exactly any closed binary enum would, such as `@0 | @1`.

-It is possible to have a type which is _only_ `false` or _only_ `true`, but this is not useful and usually indicates a programmer error.
+It is possible to have a type which is _only_ `false` or _only_ `true`, but this usually indicates a programmer error.

 ### Tagged union